Admin-7/Mr-Robot-techniques/Favorite-conference-talks.md

 * [Something Something Security, by Troy Hunt](https://www.youtube.com/watch?v=gVXEwfH6FLc)

-  A humorous look into the abysmal state of online security.
+  A humorous look into the abysmal state of online security: "How do dormant cyber pathogens spread?
+Do hackers really wear hoodies while they hack?
+And how hard is to become a genuine, bona fide evil cyber hacker anyway?
+These and many more burning cyber security questions will be tackled in a non-stop action packed look at the state of online security."

 * ["Look Ma, No Exploits!"
 The Recon-NG Framework - DerbyCon 2013](https://www.youtube.com/watch?v=vkmNTNl6urw)